p0t4t0sandwich/minecraft-be-websocket-api/README.md

   - [ ] include timeout error
 - [x] Implement REST API
 - [ ] Build SDK for interacting with the API
+  - [ ] Set up helper function to set up a simple webserver for event callbacks
 - [x] Some sort of sideloading/plugin system?
 - [ ] Abstracted custom Command API/simplification of commands